 “For me, it’s definitely new to spend two years reflecting on something — I usually rush things,” says Dolan.
-“I generally rush things.
-I even have a problem carrying them to term.
+“I generally rush things and I even have a problem carrying them to term.
 I get scattered and start writing new scripts — but it happens quickly.
 After eight months, it’s just in the can and gone and we’re already moving on.
 For me, taking all this time for this film has value in that it’s taught me different things — s3.and to do things differently.

 Though the film is of a much bigger scope and budget than his previous films, it’s no less personal as it explores notions of child acting and of media scrutiny that no doubt have their roots in Dolan’s own life.
 In fact, the screenplay was co-written with Jacob Tierney — another Montreal-based child actor who has transitioned into filmmaking.